msobreira27/Getting-and-Cleaning-Data/README.md

 dim(superSet)
 1]  10299   563

-3. Uses descriptive activity names to name the activities in the data set
+####Uses descriptive activity names to name the activities in the data set####

-I converted the activity variable to character and replaced the values conditionally directly to the variable.
+Straight forward - I converted the activity variable to character and replaced the values conditionally directly to the variable.

-4. Appropriately labels the data set with descriptive variable names.
+####Appropriately labels the data set with descriptive variable names.####

+Also straight forward (and brute force) - I used the function names() to change the names of the variables.
+The idea was to use camelCase and print, for each variable, the full description of the variable.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+####From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.####

+Using group_by I separated the varibles of interest - subject and activity.
+As I had to apply mean to each column, I used summarise_each to perform the task.
+Finally I wrote the final result to a file that is uploaded on the submission page.

 ##CODE BOOK##
 subject